|by Robert Firpo-Cappiello||Beaches, Disney, Warm Weather, Dominican Republic, Riviera Maya, Los Angeles, New Orleans, Before the Trip, Trip Ideas||0|

 It happened like this: About a month ago I was thinking about how much I dislike traveling around the holidays.
 Call me Scrooge (who, btw, I did not interview—because he is a fictional character), but I just don't like crowds.
 If I have my way, I take my family somewhere nice after the holidays.
 I started thinking about who might be an expert on post-Christmas travel and it hit me: Who works harder at Christmastime—or deserves more of a break afterward—than St. Nick?

 Getting the interview wasn't easy.
 Apparently there's no 800 number, no website.
 Jeez, even the Wikipedia entry offers surprisingly little in the way of factual information.
-But there are benefits to working for an award-winning magazine and website, and it turns out that Mr. Kringle thoroughly enjoyed our "10 Stupidest Things Americans Do Overseas" and agreed to give me a few spare minutes.
+But there are benefits to working for an award-winning magazine and website, and it turns out that Mr. Kringle thoroughly enjoyed our "How Not to Be the Ugly American Overseas" and agreed to give me a few spare minutes.
 (Also, full disclosure: I reminded him that we are the house that leaves him Nutella-stuffed chocolate chip cookies on Christmas Eve.)
 Here's my interview.

 Robert Firpo-Cappiello: Thanks so much for speaking with BT—I know this is your busiest time of year.

 Santa Claus: You know, that "busiest time of year" malarky is hype.
 We're fairly streamlined up here at the North Pole.
 Yeah, years ago we sat around nine months out of the year till the "Dear Santa" letters started arriving, then it was a freakin' goat rodeo to fill the orders of the kids who made "Category: Nice."
 But these days we're monitoring trends via social media, which allows us to start making toys as early as April.

 RFC: Jolly Old St. Nicholas is on Twitter?